Showing posts sorted by relevance for query infrastructure. Sort by date Show all posts

 https://dailyhive.com/vancouver/canada-line-maximum-frequency-skytrain

-A limited construction budget doesn't have to prevent a rapid transit line from eventually becoming a high capacity corridor.
+A limited construction budget doesn't have to prevent an airport+line from eventually becoming a regional high capacity corridor.
 That is as long as it's designed with significant future capacity in mind.
 Unfortunately, that wasn't the case with the little YVR-Canada-Line.

 Transportation infrastructure such as the Canada+Line, could have easily been designed to be expandable over the decades.
 However, its as if someone with a strong antigrowth & anti big city infrastructure agenda was able to make sure that this line was poorly designed.